catenax/tractusx/documentation/architecture/speedboat-consume-aspects-with-connectors.md

 `Company A` needs to create an `Aspect Artifact A` inside its `Company A Provider` connector.
 The `Aspect Artifact A` contains an `accessUrl` pointing to an aspect API provided by `Company A`.
 `Company B` needs to create an `Aspect Artifact B` inside its `Company B Provider` connector.
 The `Aspect Artifact B` contains an `accessUrl` pointing to an aspect API provided by `Company B`.
 KAPUTT needs to create an agreement between its `KAPUTT Consumer` connector and `Company A Provider` connector, and a second agreement with `Company B Provider` connector.
-This means that Kaputt consumer will contain:
+This means that Kaputt consumer will contain three artifacts:

-- One artifact `Company A Aspect Artifact` to access Aspect Artifacts from `Company A`
+- `Company A Aspect Artifact` to access Aspect Artifacts from `Company A`
-- One artifact `Company B Aspect Artifact` to access Aspect Artifacts from `Company B`
+- `Company B Aspect Artifact` to access Aspect Artifacts from `Company B`
-- One artifact `PRS Artifact` to access the `PRS API`
+- `PRS Artifact` to access the `PRS API`

 ![Artifacts](./diagrams/speedboat-artifacts.png)

-If `KAPUTT` needs to consume aspects from `Company A`, it will need to query its own consumer with the right artifact-id.
+`PRS `is the service that provides artifact URLs to `KAPUTT` and then based on these URLs if `KAPUTT` needs to consume aspects from `Company A`, it will need to query its own consumer with the intended artifact-id.
-But `PRS `is the service that provides artifact URLs to `KAPUTT`.

 This is why we propose the following temporary solution:
 `PRS` will be aware of the existing artifacts in the `KAPUTT Consumer` and will provide the correct prefix URL depending on the oneIDManufacturer.